WICG/scheduling-apis/README.md

 Flushing the queue: ```myQueue.flush();```

 TODO: supporting additional priorities, beyond small set of semantic priorities.
 Add API ideas for this.

+### API Option 1: run-loop is built in a JS library
+The run-loop could be built into a JS scheduling library.
+This would mean that #3 is defined in JS and not a platform primitive.
+The platform exposed API is essentially focused on exposing what's needed for the run-loop:

+* 4a. can be addressed with shouldYield proposal.
+* 4b. is really difficult to reason about and expose to JS.

+TODO: API Sketch / sample code for JS scheduler.
+Eg. React Scheduler, Maps Scheduler <links>

 ## Appendix: Scheduler case studies
 ### Case study 1: Maps’ Job Scheduler